bedrock-consortium/bbu-tswg-research/Postmortems/bbutestnet/Postmortem_devnet_012522.md

 We believe that when Nat ran `ledger node target=<node_identifier> node_ip=<validator_node_ip_address> node_port=<node_port> client_ip=<validator_client_ip_address> client_port=<client_port> alias=<validator_alias> services=VALIDATOR blskey=<validator_bls_key> blskey_pop=<validator_bls_key_pop>` using server02 values but then went to the terminal for server03 and ran `sudo systemctl start indy-node`, then a node not registered to the ledger was making requests of the other nodes on the network causing issues.
 Because we only had 3 nodes in consensus, when one of them started suffering errors, the network got out of consensus.

 As a side note, the two USAA VMs, due to excentricity of the USAA cloud, unable to respond to each other.
+The nodes are eall NATed to 167 public address but internally are on the 172.16 network.
+The networking folks will not reroute these IPs to circle back in.
+Unfortunately, USAA will only be able to have one node in this location and will decom these two servers.

 ### Lessons Learned